139th Airlift Squadron: New York Air National Guard

-The wartime 303d Fighter Squadron was reconstituted and redesignated as the 139th Fighter Squadron, and was allotted to the New York Air National Guard, on 24 May 1946.
-It was organized at Schenectady County Airport, Schenectady, New York, and was extended federal recognition on 18 October 1948 by the National Guard Bureau.
-The 139th Fighter Squadron was bestowed the lineage, history, honors, and colors of the 303d Fighter Squadron.
-The squadron was equipped with F-47D Thunderbolts and was initially assigned to the New York ANG 52d Fighter Wing, later to the 107th Fighter Group in November 1948.
+The 303d Fighter Squadron was reconstituted and redesignated the 139th Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
+It was organized at Schenectady County Airport, Schenectady, New York, and was extended federal recognition on 18 October 1948.
+The 139th Fighter Squadron was equipped with P-47D Thunderbolts and was initially assigned to the New York ANG 52d Fighter Wing, later to the 107th Fighter Group in November 1948.

 The mission of the 139th Fighter Squadron was the air defense of eastern and northern New York.
-Aircraft parts were no problem and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
+Aircraft parts were no problem, and many of the maintenance personnel were World War II veterans, so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
 In some ways, the postwar Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
-However, the unit also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score at least as well or better than active-duty USAF units, given the fact that most ANG pilots were World War II combat veterans.
+However, the unit also had regular military exercises that kept up proficiency, and in gunnery and bombing contests, they would often score at least as well or better than active-duty USAF units, given the fact that most ANG pilots were World War II combat veterans.